Larry's At-Home Exercise to Strengthen Weak Upper Legs

 3. Then what are the advantages of Gorilla Walking over other exercises for strengthening the upper legs?

 Gorilla Walking also has an aerobic component.
-The closest comparison would be moderate bicycling.
+The closest comparison would be leisurely bicycling.

 4. What are the best exercises to complement Gorilla Walking?

 A: My top pick is ordinary walking.
 Gorilla Walking isolates the quads.
-Ordinary walking works the calves, butt muscles, and hip flexors.
+Ordinary walking works the calves and buttissimo muscles.
 Every day, you could set aside a block of time for exercise.
 On odd days, do ordinary walking outside.
 On even days and rainy days, do Gorilla Walking in your hallway.

 Tips for ordinary walking